2023 Best Allied Health Professions Associate Degree Schools in Minnesota

 On average, allied health graduates from Rasmussen University - Minnesota take out $30,123 in student loans while working on their Associate Degree.

 With a ranking of #6, Century College did quite well on this year’s best schools for allied health professions students working on their associate degree.
-Century College is a medium-sized public school located in the suburb of White Bear Lake.
+Century College is a medium-sized public school located in the large suburb of White Bear Lake.

 Allied Health majors at Century College take out an average of $25,709 in student loans while working on their Associate Degree.

 Rochester Community and Technical College came in at #7 in this year’s edition of the Best Allied Health Professions Associate Degree Schools in Minnesota ranking.
-Located in the midsize city of Rochester, Rochester Community and Technical College is a public college with a small student population.
+Located in the city of Rochester, Rochester Community and Technical College is a public college with a small student population.

 On average, allied health graduates from Rochester Community and Technical College take out $20,913 in student loans while working on their Associate Degree.